orestropi/P2-Networking/README.md

 then run ./wireview <Paramater 1: should be 1 of the four files to print out hello world for every packet>

-make clean will delete all executable files
+running make clean, will delete all executable files

 Also FYI there is a limit of 10000 packets that the pogram can process